gchq/stroom-docs/content/en/docs/HOWTOs/Authentication/CreateUserHowTo.md

 {{< screenshot "HOWTOs/UI-ToolsSubmenu-00.png" >}}Stroom UI Tools sub-menu{{< /screenshot >}}

-then move down and select the `Users and Groups` sub-item to be presented with the `Users and Groups` configuration window as seen below.
+Then move down and select the `Users and Groups` sub-item to be presented with the `Users and Groups` configuration window as seen below.

 {{< screenshot "HOWTOs/UI-AddUser-00.png" >}}Stroom UI New User - Users and Groups configuration{{< /screenshot >}}